Got Back Pain? How Do You Know if You Need That Test?

 Ultimately, following the best evidence for reducing unnecessary or ineffective tests will save money, and redirect focus toward treatments with benefit for recovery.

-The recommendations for treating back pain from Choose Wisely Canada are reflective ofreflect the best practices and guidelines available, including when to get treatment.
-We can give you information on how these recommendations came about, and reassure you about why your doctor didn’t recommend a scan or didn’t prescribe medication.
-More importantly, we can help give you options for treatment that will put control and recovery back in your hands.
+The recommendations for treating back pain from Choose Wisely Canada are reflective the best practices and guidelines available, including when to get treatment.
+Tricia can give you information on how these recommendations came about, and reassure you about why your doctor didn’t recommend a scan or didn’t prescribe medication.
+More importantly, she can help give you options for treatment that will put control and recovery back in your hands.

 Example advice from a Patient Pamphlet on treating back pain: